About UM IT

-Central IT is organized into five major units of service delivery:
+UM IT is organized into four major units of service delivery:

-Network and Telecommunication Services, responsible for the campus network infrastructure, telephone system and UM's network connectivity across Montana.
+- Cyberinfrastructure, responsible for IT facilities, servers, classroom technology, central authentication, directory and email services, campus network infrastructure, telephone system and UM's network connectivity across Montana.

-Technology Support Services, responsible for a variety of client support services including contracted support services, UM’s helpdesk, web application development, web content support services, software licensing, classroom technology support and computer lab management.
+- Client Experience, responsible for a variety of client support services including contracted support services, the UM IT Help helpdesk, accessibility technologies, software licensing, and computer lab management.

 - Information Security, responsible for security policies and procedures, security awareness training, security incident response, identity management, and coordinating risk assessments with UM and MUS colleagues.